paulovcmedeiros/pyRobBot/README.md

 </div>

-PyRobBot is a python package that uses OpenAI's [GPT large language models (LLMs)](https://platform.openai.com/docs/models) to implement:
-* A fully configurable **personal assistant** that can speak and listen to you using AI-generated **human-like voices**
+PyRobBot is a python package that uses OpenAI's [GPT large language models (LLMs)](https://platform.openai.com/docs/models) to implement a fully configurable **personal assistant** that, on top of the traditional chatbot interface, can also speak and listen to you using AI-generated **human-like** voices.
-* An equally fully configurable text-based **chatbot** that can be used either via web UI or terminal

 ## Features